Univariable analysis

 What do these results tell you?

-b) Moussaka
+b) Veal

 Using epitools::riskratio function: